Are you sharing the load fairly?

 Physical Effort: Metabolic Equivalents (METs)

-METs measure the energy cost of physical activities relative to rest.
-Our multipliers are derived from the Compendium of Physical Activities, a peer-reviewed reference standard that catalogs MET values for hundreds of activities.
+METs measure how much energy an activity costs compared to sitting still.
+The multipliers we use come from the Compendium of Physical Activities, a peer-reviewed reference that has cataloged MET values for hundreds of activities since 1993.

 SOURCE